jingweimo/academic-kickstart/content/publication/journal-articles/YL_2020_ForestSci/index.md

 ---
-title: "Rapid Assessment of Freeze-Induced Mortality of Loblolly Pine Seedlings Using Hyperspectral Imaging Technology"
+title: "Prediction of Freeze Damage and Minimum Winter Temperature of the Seed Source of Loblolly Pine Seedlings Using Hyperspectral Imaging"
 authors:
 - Y. Lu
 - T.D.
 Walker